Navigating through the SNAP Reauthorization Process

-If you are an authorized retailer, you are required to submit a SNAP re-authorization every five (5) years.
+If you are an authorized retailer, you are required to submit a SNAP reauthorization every five years.
 This is designed to determine your continued eligibility to participate as a SNAP retailer.
 Without a successful re-authorization, you’ll lose your EBT sales.

 Over the years, the authorization requirements for SNAP have changed.
 Just because your store qualified the last time, doesn’t mean it will again.
 To qualify, your store must meet the requirements set forth in Criterion A or B described below: